Academic Progress Policies

 - Students who are dismissed will not be permitted to enroll again unless they complete an application for readmission by the application deadline and the college approves readmission.
 A student who is readmitted after academic dismissal will be dismissed again if his or her grade point deficit remains 15 or more at the end of any term.

 - Any courses, including extension, flexible learning and courses taken at another institution while dismissed from the University of Florida for academic reasons, will not be counted as credit earned toward a University of Florida degree.
-However, upon approved readmission, transfer credit earned elsewhere by a student dismissed from UF for academic reasons may be accepted upon recommendation of the college and approval of the University Student Petitions Committee.
+However, upon approved readmission, transfer credit earned elsewhere by a student dismissed from UF for academic reasons may be accepted upon recommendation of the college.

 When an academic regulation appears to result in undue hardship, students may petition for waiver of the regulation.
 If a student wishes to appeal a decision of the University Student Petitions Committee, the student must contact the Office of the Ombuds.